ibxibx/ibxibx/README.md

 - 💞️ I’m looking to collaborate on interesting, innovative, life-improving and profitable projects!
 I'm very inquisitive and your Feedback & Ideas are precious!
 - 📫 How to reach me: via PM/DM / magnyt@gmail.com / new developer site with email coming soon.
 - 😄 Pronouns: He ofcourse.
-- ⚡ Fun fact: I'm a living and walking embodyment of breaking stereotypes and expanding people's minds and souls.
-Remember: philosophy!
+- ⚡ Fun fact: I'm a living and walking embodiment of breaking stereotypes and expanding people's minds and souls.
+Remember: Philosophy!

 <!---
 ibxibx/ibxibx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.